laoj2/segnet_crfasrnn/README.md

 # SegNet + CRF as RNN.

-The README will be updated soon.
+This project has the implementation of SegNetResCRF, combination of SegNet with CRF as RNN.

 SegNet implementation: https://github.com/divamgupta/image-segmentation-keras

 CRF as RNN implementation: https://github.com/sadeepj/crfasrnn_keras

+##  Instalation (The README will be updated soon)

+Tested with:

+	pip install --upgrade tensorflow-gpu==1.4

+	conda install -c menpo opencv3

 ## keras.json content
 ```json